singhHarleen/Spatial-Audio-System-Unreal-Engine/README.md

 # CustomSpatialAudioFeatures
 Hi!
-This is a wip repo with some custom spatial audio systems that I am developing in Unreal Engine.
+This is a repo with some custom spatial audio systems that I am developing in Unreal Engine.

 Here is a basic overview:
 1. Custom emitters cast five lines displaced vertically and horizontally from the listener.